RyanCFrancis/Add-Up-The-Cards/README.md

 ## Game Overview

-Card Stack Puzzle is a brain-teasing card game that challenges players to arrange numbered cards into stacks that match specific target sums.
+Add Up The Cards is a brain-teasing card game that challenges players to arrange numbered cards into stacks that match specific target sums.

 ## Features